chrmel/page-test/README.md

 # The Simplest GitHub Page

-A test of hosting a projects GitHub page.
+A test of hosting a projects [website](https://chrmel.github.io/simplest-github-page/) with *GitHub Pages*.

 ## Further Steps
 See: